About the course

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

 Oxford is an important centre for Hebrew and Jewish studies and has been since the sixteenth century.
 Students come from all over the world for both undergraduate and graduate studies, and there are unrivalled collections of Hebrew and Yiddish manuscripts and printed books in the Bodleian Library.
-You will also be able to use the Oriental Institute Library and the Leopold Muller Memorial library.
+You will also be able to use the Nizami Ganjavi Library at the Oriental institute and the Leopold Muller Memorial Library.
 Adjacent to the Oriental Institute is the Ashmolean Museum, which houses superb collections.

 There are no compulsory elements of this course that entail additional costs beyond fees and living costs.
 However, as part of your course requirements, you may need to choose a dissertation, a project or a thesis topic.
 Please note that, depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
 You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.